 If it happened before Kala gave Tarzan that great epiphany about himself then, well, he wouldn’t need an epiphany because he had that in this movie.
 Unless he’s like Shinji from Evangelion and has epiphanies just to forget them and get worse.
 If it happened during the growing up montage, then that negates what Kala told him and basically replaced it with an entirely new story that wasn’t mirrored in the original movie.
 It just doesn’t work.

 On a better note, Phil Collins reprises his role in the music section of this movie.
 However, other than ‘Who am I?’
 The songs aren’t very memorable.
-They recycle ‘Son of Man’ (edited to make it sound awkward and piss you off.) and I mean recycled as in they didn’t even re-record it, they used the same copy from the first movie.
+They recycle ‘Son of Man’ (edited to make it sound awkward and piss you off.) and I mean ‘recycle’ as in they didn’t even re-record it.
+They used the same copy from the first movie.
 And they give us some BG music style of ‘You’ll be in my Heart’ for one small scene.
 ‘Who am I’ was redone for the ending credits by some Disney pop girl everyone’s already forgotten.

 Art-wise, this movie holds up well.
 The environments aren’t as dark as they originally were due to the lighter tone, but the art itself seems pretty damn close to the original.
 The animation is also good.

 This movie does give some cute little pokes to the original movie.
 For instance, it basically shows how Tarzan learns how to Tree Surf (by sliding down a tunnel, because that’s the same thing, right?
 Also, Tree Surfing always bothered me.
-It looks like that would really hurt.) and Tarzan makes the same pose as he does when ‘Son of Man’ ends when he finishes fighting the brothers.
+It looks like that would really hurt and completely obliterate his feet.) and Tarzan makes the same pose as he does when ‘Son of Man’ ends when he finishes fighting the brothers.